abbashussainz/abbashussainz/README.md

 ## 🚀 Skills
 #### DevOps
-- 💻 Experience working with cloud infrastructure providers, including AWS, GCP, and Azure
+- 💻 Experience working with cloud infrastructure providers like AWS
 - 🐳 Strong knowledge of containerization technologies, such as Docker and Kubernetes
-- 🛠️ Expertise in configuration management tools, such as Ansible and Chef
+- 🛠️ Expertise in configuration management tools, such as Ansible
-- 🏗️ Familiarity with infrastructure-as-code tools, such as Terraform and CloudFormation
+- 🏗️ Well versed with infrastructure-as-code tools, such as Terraform
-- 🚦 Proficiency in CI/CD tools, such as Jenkins, CircleCI, and GitLab CI/CD
+- 🚦  Proficiency in CI/CD tools, such as Jenkins
 - 📊 Experience with monitoring and logging tools, such as ELK stack, Prometheus, and Grafana
 - 🔧 Experience with Argo CD for continuous deployment and GitOps
 - 🌐 Knowledge of service mesh technologies such as Istio for traffic management and security